oisinmk/essayproposal/README.md

-## Research Question:  An investigation into whether Dieter Rams' 10 Principles of good design are relevant today.
+##An investigation into whether Dieter Rams' 10 Principles of good design are relevant today.